 Salmon is a popular food.
 Anywhere you go, kitchens use different varieties of salmon in various dishes.
 Aside from health benefits, it is also packed with meaty flavors perfect for breakfast preparation to snacks.
+If you're a beginner in cooking salmon, you may need to learn some cooking hacks like my kitchen measurement cheat sheet.

 This article will provide you in-depth discussion about salmon, its varieties, different recipes that go best with it, as well as the tips, techniques and the common mistakes most people do when cooking salmon.